JWiley/MonashHonoursStatistics/IntroR.md

 # [Home](README.md)
+Acknowledgements: This MonashHonoursStatistics git repo is forked from Josh Wiley's original repo.
+Dr. Wiley created this course and much of the material remains his original work, with a few updates (mostly R related) for the current 2021 course.

 The vision of this unit is to train you in applied statistics and data science for Psychology.
 These skills are useful not only for